Quanlab-Bioimage/BioimageVision-SpeedTIFF/README.md

 ## Hardware Requirements
 **The library requires only about 16GB of RAW computer for minimum performance, and the following specifications are recommended for best performance**
 * RAM: 128+ GB
-* CPU: 16+ cores, over 3.50GHz/core
+* CPU: 8+ cores, over 3.50GHz/core

 ## Environmental requirements
-* windows operating system
+* Operating system: windows
 * python==3.8
 * When writing pictures in batches, ensure that disk C has a large space.
 You are advised to write more than twice the size of each batch of pictures